Overview

 Check 2 — Confirm boot manager is 2023-signed:

-✓ Procedure Complete — If both checks return the expected results, the interim remediation is complete.
-Your server will continue to boot normally after June 2026 and is protected against the primary boot failure risk.
-Record the date this was completed for your compliance documentation.
+Procedure Complete — If both checks return the expected results, the interim remediation is complete.
+Record the date completed for compliance documentation.

 Troubleshooting